-If I thought I’d been on an odyssey up to Jaiden’s birth, then I should have re-read Homer’s classic.
-It was only the first leg in a long journey of discovery for this new dad
+If I thought I'd been on an odyssey up to Jaiden's birth, then I should have re-read Homer's classic because it was only the first leg in a long journey of discovery for this new dad.

-Frankly, I struggled with the “wailing bub” stage.
-I changed Jaiden’s nappies and bathed him and walked and rocked him to sleep in his pram.
+Frankly, I struggled with the "wailing bub" stage.
+I changed Jaiden's nappies and bathed him.
+And I walked and rocked him to sleep in his pram.
 But most times, I felt like I was playing a support role for my wife, who was breastfeeding him.
 Thankfully, I found my feet when he moved onto solids and became more interactive and mobile.

 Middle Years Dad

 After Jaiden started school, I tried to maintain my house-dad and work balance.
 But by then, my consultancy work had withered.
-And, honestly, I was more interested in helping at Jaiden's school, on the P&C, in the canteen, and in the classroom, listening to kids read etc.
+And honestly, I was more interested in helping at Jaiden's school, on the P&C, in the canteen and the classroom, listening to kids read etc.

 Teenage Years Dad

-Jaiden was suddenly taller than me, too, and had adolescent-attitude.
-He made his own way to school and seemed embarrassed by dad's presence at assemblies and other events.
-And he no longer needed my help with his homework—highschool maths was beyond me, anyway!
-We did less and less together, and it hurt.
+Jaiden was suddenly taller than me, too, and had an adolescent attitude.
+He made his way to school on his own and seemed embarrassed by dad's presence at assemblies and other events.
+And he no longer needed my help with his homework—high school maths was beyond me, anyway!
+So we did less and less together, and it hurt.

 I let Jaiden retreat into his bedroom to play computer games and (hopefully!) study.
-But I also coaxed him out, by encouraging and facilitating his newfound love of parkour.
-And this gave us time to talk, on our drives to the AAPES parkour gym, as he clocked up his learner-driver logbook hours.
+But I also coaxed him out by encouraging and facilitating his newfound love of parkour.
+And this gave us time to talk during our drives to the AAPES parkour gym as he clocked up his learner-driver logbook hours.

 And although I've never been an authoritarian or disciplinarian dad (except for banning hoodies in the house!), I changed the way I interacted and spoke with Jaiden.
 As his teenage years progressed, I had to come to terms with the looming prospect of a new adult in the family.

 The New Adult